nstehr/bobcaygeon/README.md

 the pi.

 ## Dev Builds
-Dev builds can be found in the google storage bucket here: [bcg_artifacts](https://storage.googleapis.com/bcg_artifacts)
+Dev builds can be found in the google storage bucket here: [bcg_artifacts](https://storage.googleapis.com/bcg_artifacts).
+This will be the most up to date builds, and they should be relatively stable